 Putting it Together

 These exercise styles are all designed to elicit a maximum fat loss response in the body.
-They can be used individually, or all incorporated into one training plan for the more ambitious trainees among you.
+They can be used individually, or all incorporated into one training plan like the yoga burn system for the more ambitious trainees among you.